M66B/FairEmail/docs/FAQ-de-rDE.md

 The following rule conditions are available:

-* Absender enthält
+* Sender contains
-* Empfänger enthält
+* Recipient contains
-* Betreff enthält
+* Subject contains
-* Anhang vorhanden
+* Has attachments
-* Kopfzeile enthält
+* Header contains
 * Day/time between

 All the conditions of a rule need to be true for the rule action to be executed.
 All conditions are optional, but there needs to be at least one condition, to prevent matching all messages.
 If you want to match all senders or all recipients, you can just use the @ character as condition because all email address will contain this character.